VictorLemosR/neovim_config/hotkeys.md

 -- zC: close all folds under the cursor
 - zR: open all folds
 - zM: close all folds
+- gu: convert all leters to lowercase
+	- gU: converte all leters to uppercase

 #### Deletion mode